lauringlab/COVID19SequenceCompile/README.md

 ### Manifests

-Manifests are reviewed, checked and renamed as necessary, and placed in the appropriate Manifests folder [within DropBox/MED-LauringLab/SequenceSampleMetadata/Manifests].
+Manifests are reviewed, checked and renamed as necessary, and placed in the appropriate Manifests folder [within DropBox/MED-LauringLab/4_SequenceSampleMetadata/Manifests].
+* Manifest from the various MI-SAPPHIRE sites will need to be formatted for use in processing after they are received.

-##### Manifest Column Format (for all except CDC IVY)
+##### Manifest Column Format (for UHS and CBR)

 | Columns | Data Type	| Variable Description |
 | --- | --- | --- |